 What is Electrodialysis Reversal and its New Innovations?

-- Innovations in EDR enables:
+- Innovations in EDR enable:

 - Treatment of highly scaling flows without expensive chemical treatment,